atpugtihsrah/atpugtihsrah/README.md

 ![profile view count](https://komarev.com/ghpvc/?username=atpugtihsrah)

-I'm from India 🇮🇳 currently working in Germany 🇩🇪 as a Lead Engineer in IBM Instana's Application Reading team.
+I'm from India 🇮🇳 working in Germany 🇩🇪 as a Lead Engineer in IBM Instana's Application Reading team.
 Love geeking out over distributed systems.
 Always up for a coffee ☕ and conversation!

 ## 🚧 My Stats